 Filing a Workers’ Comp Claim in South Dakota

 Unlike in many other states, employers in South Dakota are not required to carry workers’ compensation insurance.
 However, many do, as this protects them from individual liability in the event of a work-related injury or occupational disease.
-If you are injured on the job, you might be covered by workers’ compensation if your employer has elected this type of coverage.
+If you are injured on the job, you might be covered by workman's comp if your employer has elected this type of coverage.
 If not, you will need to file a personal injury lawsuit against your employer if you wish to recover compensation for your damages.

 Even if you are covered by workers’ compensation, you may find that it is not always easy to recover your rightful benefits after an on-the-job accident.
 If you are having trouble with any aspect of your claim, from the initial filing process to appealing a denied claim, we encourage you to reach out to an experienced workers' compensation lawyer in Rapid City to discuss your legal rights and options.
 We can discuss your legal rights and options with you and seek the best possible outcome for your case.

 When you are facing a legal matter, you need a team that is not only focused on your success, but that is also committed to providing honest & trustworthy legal counsel.

 When you hire one attorney at our firm, you get our full team.
 Rather than just one set of eyes and knowledge on your case, you have decades of experience advocating on your behalf.

 The Beardsley, Jensen & Lee team is not only not afraid to take your case to trial, but they are also the most equipped to get you the highest settlement and result.

 Over 100 Years of Experience